ANSWERED ON THIS PAGE:

 The approval process in Brazil can take time, so it is best to confirm the correct classification and grouping of your medical device before starting the ANVISA registration process.
 Improper classification or grouping into product families, slight changes to formulations, or claims of performance that cannot be substantiated by clinical data can significantly impact the regulatory approval process and its associated costs.

 In the ANVISA regulatory process, the first step in determining your path to compliance with Brazilian regulations is to ascertain the classification of your medical device.
 Devices are classified into four classes based on risk (Class I-IV).

-ANVISA’s classification system is based on the classification rules in Annex IX of the European Medical Devices Directive.
+ANVISA’s classification system is based on the classification rules in Annex VIII of the Medical Device Regulation (MDR) No. 2017/745.
 As such, classifications are often consistent between Europe and Brazil.
 For example, a Class IIa/IIb device in Europe is usually a Class II/III device in Brazil.
 If you have multiple products, you must determine the correct product family grouping, which will determine the number of submissions required to ANVISA.